andycroll/andycroll.com/_posts/2023/2023-12-04-find-definitions-of-rails-methods-using-source_location.md

 Methods included as part of "core" Ruby are often implemented in C, and their definitions are not directly accessible from Ruby code.
 Therefore, calling `source_location` on a core method will typically return `nil`.

-The `source_location` method only works for methods defined in Ruby or in Ruby gems where the source code is available.
-You might also have trouble if the method in question is defined in a C extension, or even when if you do get to the source code, it'll just be a call out to C code!
+The `source_location` method only works for methods defined in gems where the source code is in Ruby.
+It won't work for methods that use a C extension (where Ruby code calls out to C).

 Also while `source_location` can be invaluable during development and debugging, it's not generally suitable for regular use in production code.